 Now-a-days we spend much of our time looking to the future; searching for the next big thing.
 It can get overwhelming as SO many ideas are thrust at us each and every day.
 I’m completely guilty of continually reinventing my piano teaching practices – I love what I do and I just can’t help but want to be get better and better.
 But sometimes being better also means zeroing in on the basics, because sometimes it’s the simplest things that work the best.

 Look Back In Time For A Moment

 In my own teaching I’ve often found it to be worthwhile to occasionally take a step back and remember my own piano lessons as a kid; to consider what it was that made it “work”.
-While I certainly would not trade my own innovative approach to teaching piano lessons for anything, there are a few lessons we can still learn from piano lessons of yore.
+While I certainly would not trade my own innovative approach to teaching piano lessons for anything, there are a many lessons we can learn from our own piano lessons.